odsod/language-based-security-report/report.md

     EOS
     foo.bar == "baz" # true

-Since YAML:s syntactic support for data structures and objects matches that of Ruby, it has become something of a de facto serialization format within the Ruby community.
+Since `YAML`:s syntactic support for data structures and objects matches that of Ruby, it has become something of a de facto serialization format within the Ruby community.